 - For precise measurements, use a kitchen scale.

-- Let the Bundt cool down for around 15mins out of the oven before placing on a wire rack.
+- Also, let the Bundt cool down for around 15mins out of the oven before placing on a wire rack.

 - Only use puree so you can control the number of spices you want as well as the sweetness level.